krussll/tarothappy/_posts/2021-04-27-taylor-international-lawn-bowls-review.md

 ---
 layout: post
-title:  "Taylor Vector VS Review"
+title:  "Taylor International Lawn Bowls Review"
 author: reece
 categories: [ review, bowls ]
-image: assets/images/taylor-vs-review.jpg
+image: assets/images/taylor_international_lawn_bowls_review.jpg
-description: "The Taylor Vector VS are a premium, narrow lined bowl.
-Ideal for indoor/fast outdoor greens and front end play in general.
-Strong second hand marketplace allows this model to be picked up for those on a tighter budget."
+description: "The Taylor International is a versatile outdoor bowl.
+The strong finish will favour those playing backend positions, but might not be one for the lead purests.
+It’s versatile and consistent enough to handle anything you throw at it, especially on the outdoor greens."
 ---

 <div class="overview" markdown="1">